 The case demonstrates the courts increasing willingness to consider commercial issues.
 The new approach means:

-Explain the liquidated damages amount in full detail.
+A contract should explain the liquidated damages amount in full detail.
 This includes an:

-Note any discussions about the liquidated damages clause.
+It is an idea to keep a note of any discussions about the liquidated damages clause.
 Such notes are useful for when a dispute emerges.
 If you can show the other party fully understood the nature of the clause, it’s more likely the courts will enforce the clause.

 Helen Curtis is a partner in the commercial team.
 If you want to ensure that the entirety of your commercial contract is enforceable, then you will need specific legal advice.
 The drafting of the commercial contract then follows the advice.